Team-Space-kbu/haram-mileage/README.md

         "data": "00000000"  //cardNumber
     }

 AWS API gateway must be used.
-If the request is not made in an abbreviated form, an error will occur.
+An error occurs if the value specified is not requested.

 # Cleanup